geremyCohen/go_page_size/examples/java/faiss/README.md

 ## What it does

+1. Clones Faiss from source
-1. Creates a simple custom JNI library that prints "hello from custom faiss"
+2. Patches the Faiss IndexFlat constructor to print "hello from custom faiss"
-2. Compiles the custom JNI library with gcc
+3. Compiles Faiss from source with the patch
-3. Creates a Java application that explicitly loads the custom library
+4. Creates a JNI wrapper that uses the custom Faiss library
-4. Calls the custom native method to verify the custom library is working
+5. Creates a Java application that creates a Faiss index to verify the custom library is working

 ## Usage